Program Tracks Overview

 Accreditation

 Molloy University’s DNP program is accredited by the Commission on Collegiate Nursing Education (CCNE).
-The Clinical Simulation Lab holds an endorsement from the International Nursing Association for Clinical Simulation and Learning (INACSL), reflecting Molloy’s commitment to high-quality experiential training.
+The Clinical Simulation Lab holds an endorsement from the International Nursing Association for Clinical Simulation and Learning (INACSL).
+Accreditation status for the MSN and advanced certificate programs is not clearly stated in the available material.

 - Adelphi University - Adelphi